 - hold a valid federal permit

-- provide at least 24 hours’ written notice of entry (unless the entry is to exercise a right conferred by a state or territory occupational health and safety law (OHS law)).
+- provide at least 24 hours’ written notice of entry (unless the entry is to exercise a right conferred by a state or territory law (OHS law)).

 Reasons for union officials to enter your site